wyhitcs/team-letsencrypt/draftv1.md

 - Continuous integration:
 When making changes, it is always best to receive bad news as early as possible.
 Travis CI is used to do automated testing for every pull request to Let’s Encrypt project before merging.
-They set up project in multiple Python versions(2.6,2.7,3.3,3.4,3.5) and multiple plugins. [(links to `.travis.yml` for letsencrypt)](https://github.com/letsencrypt/letsencrypt/blob/master/.travis.yml)
+They set up project in multiple Python versions(2.6,2.7,3.3,3.4,3.5) and multiple plugins. [(links to `.travis.yml`)](https://github.com/letsencrypt/letsencrypt/blob/master/.travis.yml)

 ##Conclusion